 Second, the current Charter does not provide any guidance for the treatment of Common Equity in the event that the Corporation repurchases stock at a time that Excluded Shares are outstanding.
-Under the Charter Amendments, in such an event the Corporation would be required to make an assessment as to whether or not the shares being reacquired are included in Common Equity.
-If the Corporation conclusively establishes that the shares being reacquired are included in Common Equity, such equal to the number of shares being acquired.
-Conversely, if the Corporation conclusively establishes that such shares are Excluded Shares, the reaquisition will have no effect on Common If the Corporation cannot conclusively establish Equity. whether or not such shares are included in Common Equity, then the shares reacquired will be apportioned between Common Equity and Excluded Shares, and the number of shares included in Common Equity will be reduced as a result of the reacquisition by an amount determined by multiplying the number of shares so reacquired by a fraction, the numerator of which is the number of shares of outstanding Common Stock included in Common Equity immediately prior to the reacquisition and the denominator of which is the aggregate number of shares of Common Stock outstanding immediately prior to the reacquisition.
+Under the Definitional Charter Amendments, in such an event the Corporation would be required to make an assessment as to whether or not the shares being reacquired are included in Common Equity.
+If the Corporation conclusively establishes that the shares being reacquired are included in Common Equity, such reacquisition will reduce Common Equity by an amount of shares equal to the number of shares being acquired.
+Conversely, if the Corporation conclusively establishes that such shares are Excluded Shares, the reacquisition will have no effect on Common Equity.
+If the Corporation cannot conclusively establish whether or not such shares are included in Common Equity, then the shares reacquired will be apportioned between Common Equity and Excluded Shares, and the number of shares included in Common Equity will be reduced as a result of the reacquisition by an amount determined by multiplying the number of shares so reacquired by a fraction, the numerator of which is the number of shares of outstanding Common Stock included in Common Equity immediately prior to the reacquisition and the denominator of which is the aggregate number of shares of Common Stock outstanding immediately prior to the reacquisition.
 As of March 22, 1995, 113,257 Excluded Shares were outstanding and the Corporation can conclusively establish the ownership of 112,257 of such Excluded Shares.

-The Charter Amendments also clarify the "Termination Date" definition.
-In connection with the establishment of the ESOP, the Corporation, ALPA and the IAM agreed that employees should have the ability to delay the occurrence of the Termination Date by purchasing Common Stock through various pension, retirement and employee benefit plans sponsored by the Corporation or its Subsidiaries (as defined) in addition to the ESOP (collectively the "Plans").
+The Definitional Charter Amendments also clarify the "Termination Date" definition.
+In connection with the establishment of the ESOP, the Corporation, ALPA and the IAM agreed that employees should have the ability to delay the occurrence of the Termination Date by purchasing Common Stock through various pension, retirement and employee benefit plans sponsored by the Corporation or its Subsidiaries (as defined) in addition to the ESOP (collectively, the "Plans").
 This agreement is reflected in the Charter by the manner in which Employee Benefit Plan Shares are included in the Termination Date calculation.
 Under the Charter as currently in effect, only Common Equity, and not Excluded Shares, are counted among Employee Benefit Plan Shares.
 However, shares of Common Stock traded in the open market are fungible, and once a share of Common Stock is sold in an open market transaction it becomes impractical, if not impossible, for the Corporation and the employee to determine whether a particular share acquired is an "Excluded Share" or "Common Equity."
-Futhermore, the Corporation does not believe that such a distinction is appropriate in light of the purpose of the provision, nor was it intended under the original Charter.
+Furthermore, the Corporation does not believe that such a distinction is appropriate in light of the purpose of the provision, nor was it intended under the original Charter.

-The Charter Amendments would treat as Employee Benefit Plan Shares all Common Stock held in the Plans that was acquired in open market purchases or in private transactions with parties other than the Corporation, without regard to whether the Common Stock is "Common Equity."
+The Definitional Charter Amendments would treat as Employee Benefit Plan Shares all Common Stock held in the Plans that was acquired in open market purchases or in private transactions with parties other than the Corporation, without regard to whether the Common Stock is "Common Equity."
 Absent this change, the Corporation does not believe it could calculate the Termination Date in a reliable manner.
 The Corporation does not expect this change to cause any material delay in the occurrence of the Termination Date.
-The Charter contains a number of limitations on the authority of the various Board Committees, particularly those Committees that do not include either the ALPA Director or the IAM Director (together, the "Union Directors and, with the SAM Director, the "Employee Directors").
-The Charter Amendments relating to Board Committees provide flexibility in certain areas in which the Corporation believes flexibility is warranted and the balancing of interests under the Charter's corporate governance provisions will not be disrupted.